MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 You can register these apps in one of the following ways:

 * [Register the apps in Step 10 during deployment](#deployment) - You can also automatically register the apps during deployment through the Microsoft AppSource solution template deployment site.
-* [Register the apps in Azure AD before deployment](#register-apps-in-azure-ad) - Alternatively, you can register the required apps in the Azure Active Directory.
-This enables you to get the Microsoft identify platform to provide authentication and authorization.
-After registering, you must then deploy and authenticate the use of the templates through the template deployment site.
+* [Register and configure the apps in Azure AD](#register-and-configure-the-apps-in-azure-ad) - Alternatively, you can register the required apps in Azure AD before deployment, which enables the Microsoft identify platform to provide authentication and authorization.
+After registering, you must [deploy the templates](#deployment) through the template deployment site.
+After deployment, come back to Azure AD and [configure the registered apps](#to-configure-the-registered-apps).
+You can then proceed with the steps to [generate the SAS URI for data export](#generate-sas-uri-for-data-export), [add users](#add-users-and-assign-roles), and [process the data](#process-the-data).

-## Register apps in Azure AD
+## Register and configure the apps in Azure AD

 You can register the required apps in the Azure portal to get the Microsoft identify platform to authenticate and authorize them, which is required for deployment.